MicrosoftDocs/learn/learn-pr/wwl-azure/design-implement-hybrid-networking/includes/8-create-network-virtual-appliance-virtual-hub.md

  -  **Customer Resource Group** \- This contains an application placeholder for the Managed Application.
 Partners can use this resource group to expose whatever customer properties they choose here.
  -  **Managed Resource Group** \- Customers can't configure or change resources in this resource group directly.

 The NVA is configured automatically as part of the deployment process.
-Once the NVA is provisioned you can't access the NVA directly.
+Once the NVA is provisioned, you can't access the NVA directly.

 Unlike Azure VPN Gateway configurations, you don't need to create Site resources, Site-to-Site connection resources, or point-to-site connection resources to connect your branch sites to your NVA in the Virtual WAN hub.
-This is all managed via the NVA partner.

 You still need to create Hub-to-VNet connections to connect your Virtual WAN hub to your Azure VNets.